 This is where your chatbots step in.

 You can program your ‘intelligent ‘agents to frame intuitive questions without leaving it for the customers to ask first.
 As soon as your visitor answers your first question, respond to them within 5 minutes via an astute and intuitive chatbot.
+This way your chatbots double up as virtual sales reps.

 Many conversational marketing platforms segregate their visitors into profitable and non-profitable opportunities.
 Bots can now figure out which customer might buy a product and which one won’t.